Smarsh/mongodb-boshrelease/README.md

 ### CI Pipeline

-This release is continuously built from master on the Smarsh prod Concourse.
-The pipeline lives in [ci/pipeline.yml](ci/pipeline.yml).
+This release is continuously built from master on the Smarsh prod Concourse, under the `alcatraz` team.
+The pipeline config can be found in [ci/pipeline.yml](ci/pipeline.yml).

 ## Usage